 Blood or marrow transplantation (BMT) with high- or low-dose chemotherapy may be an option if your lymphoma does not respond to treatment or recurs (returns) after standard treatment.
 Roswell Park offers the most experienced adult BMT service in Western New York, performing 100-120 transplants every year.
 Because BMT can be a treatment option for lymphoma patients who have aggressive disease or who have relapsed following other treatment, our physicians work closely with our BMT specialists to evaluate the status of all of our lymphoma patients on an ongoing basis, to determine who might benefit from the procedure.
 This helps ensure that everything is in place and ready to go if a transplant should be necessary.

-Outcomes for patients treated through the Blood and Marrow Transplant Program at RPCI are among the highest in the nation.
+Outcomes for patients treated through the Blood and Marrow Transplant Center at RPCI are among the highest in the nation.
 The Center for International Blood and Marrow Transplant Research reports that the one-year survival rate for transplant patients treated at Roswell Park was significantly higher than for patients transplanted at most other centers that perform BMT, placing RPCI among the top 9 percent of U.S. centers offering BMT.